jaogarcia97/Introduction-to-Neural-Networks---Stanford/README.md

 ### Introduction

-Every node contains a single "formula" that requires an input.
-This formula is what you call a **Node Operation**.
-You get this "formula" for each node by breaking down the formula of choice into smaller pieces
+In order to create a neural network, you have select a formula of choice.
+Usually you call this your neural network architecture or hypthesis.

+Each node would then be solved by breaking down your "main formula" into smaller pieces called "node operations"

-For example, if your formula of choice is (x+y)z.
+For example - If your formula of choice is (x+y)z.
 This means that you are creating a neural network under this (x+y)z architecture.

 This would then be broken down into nodes that would compose of the basic operations as if there are steps